kapetan-io/querator/doc/adr/0005-audit-trail-vs-client-id.md

 into a dead letter queue an external system can consume that item and then report on the audit trail using the external system.

+We reserve the right to implement such an audit trail in the future.

 ## Consequences

 By not implementing a built-in audit system for Querator, users will need to invest additional resources to